castle-xyz/sync.lua/docs/tutorial_basic.md

 end
 ```

-`client.all` is a table of all entities replicated on the client, with unique id numbers as keys and the entity instances themselves as values (that's why we iterate with `for id, ent`). *sync.lua* has nothing to do with this `:draw` method or drawing logic, we're writing our own draw logic as we would in a regular LÖVE game.
+`client:getAll()` returns a table of all entities replicated on the client, with unique id numbers as keys and the entity instances themselves as values (that's why we iterate with `for id, ent`). *sync.lua* has nothing to do with this `:draw` method or drawing logic, we're writing our own draw logic as we would in a regular LÖVE game.
 The only difference is that we need to look in `client` for the entities.
 An *entity* is just an instance of a type we registered with *sync.lua*.

 Finally, let's make the `Controller` spawn a new `Player` instance on connecting and despawn it on disconnecting.
 Replace the code for `:didSpawn` and `:willDespawn` in `Controller`: